rokm/macvi-usv-odce-toolkit/README.md

 python3 -m macvi_usv_odce_toolkit
 ```

-instead.
-If neither works, the toolkit was either not installed, or
+instead of `macvi_usv_odce_tool`.
+If neither works, the toolkit was
-you have forgotten to activate your virtual environment.
+either not installed, or you have forgotten to activate your virtual
+environment.

 4b.
 Install the toolkit (alternative approach)